vbarrielle/aaacs/README.md

 twice as much as Simon, and Eska three times as much as Simon.
 These friends want to divide the costs fairly.
 The tartiflette cost 42€, and the wine 15€.

-Using aacs, they first modelize their meal with the following `input.yml` file:
+Using aaacs, they first modelize their meal with the following `input.yml` file:

 ```yml
 ---